hnrc/blihblahbloh/README.md

 ### Commits to the main branch trigger the deploy pipeline which takes it all the way to production

+The state of the main branch should at any given time reflect what's running in production.
 This effectively means that **all** changes, small or big, go out in production minutes after they have been merged.

 Some of the neat effects of this are that:
 * The **feedback loop from code merge to production is as short as it can possibly be**, within reason, which has many great effects in itself.